microct-ana-unibe-ch/microvasculature-manuscript/content/submission/01_Revision1/answer.to.reviewers.md

 Dear Anja Wecker, dear Reviewer#1

 We thank you for the opportunity to resubmit a revised version of our manuscript on *MicroCT-based imaging of microvasculature within the bone tissue* (Research Article, No. smtd.202300311).
-Below you will find our ‘point-by-point’ response to the issues mentioned by the anonymous reviever#1.
+Below you will find our point-by-point response to the issues mentioned by the anonymous reviever#1.

 > We would expect that any requested additional data and results are obtained before resubmission.

-WE DID NOT ACQUIRE ANY ADDITIONAL DATA.
-CAN WE SHOW ADDITIONAL RESULTS, E.G. SEGMENTATION OF THE MURINE MANDIBULA AND MORE `sample4` HEMIMANDIBULA?
+As we state in one of the point-by-point responses to the reviewer below, additional data *does* exist, but since the focus of the manuscript is on the methodological side this additional data is not shown.
+As the additional data and results are part of several follow-up studies which are currently being worked on, we are happy to share them *solely* for review purposes, but kindly refrain from adding them to this manuscript.
+The anonymous reviewer asked us to add "a histological element", which we refuse to add, since this has been done multiple times before.

 # Comments to authors